-Laura Damon-Moore: Co-founder & Managing Editor.
+Laura Damon-Moore: Co-founder & Editor.
 Laura received her master’s degree from the UW-Madison School of Library and Information Studies in 2012.
 In 2008 she received her bachelor’s degree in Theatre Arts and Literary Studies from Beloit College in Beloit, Wisconsin.
 Laura has worked in public and academic libraries in Wisconsin, and is now the Assistant Director for the Eager Free Public Library in Evansville, WI.
 Laura is a member of the ALA’s America’s Libraries in the 21st Century Committee and serves on the Educator Advisory Panel for Filament Games.
 Her library interests include library administration and outreach; joint-use libraries; and the role of libraries in the development and promotion of the fine and creative arts.
 Laura’s other interests include yoga, reading, movies, NPR, and art-making.
 Check out Laura in the Library, her professional website.

-Erinn Batykefer: Co-founder & Managing Editor.
-Erinn earned her MFA in Writing from the University of Wisconsin-Madison in 2007 and her Master of Library and Information Studies from the University of Wisconsin-Madison in 2012; she is currently works at Madison Public Library.
+Erinn Batykefer: Co-founder & Editor.
+Erinn earned her MFA in Writing from the University of Wisconsin-Madison in 2007 and her Master of Library and Information Studies from the University of Wisconsin-Madison in 2012; she currently works as an Assistant Librarian at Madison Public Library.
 Her first poetry collection, Allegheny, Monongahela (Red Hen Press 2009) won the Benjamin Saltman Poetry Prize and the poem “Pittsburgh as Self-Portrait” was featured on the Pennsylvania Center for the Book’s Public Poetry Project broadsides, which were displayed in coffee shops, libraries, and public transit around the state.
 Erinn focused on public librarianship during her MLIS and is particularly interested in ebooks and electronic access, social media marketing, community programming and engagement, and library makerspaces.
 You can visit her professional portfolio at erinnbatykeferlibraryportfolio.wordpress.com.

-Christina Endres: Co-founder & Contributor.
+Christina Jones: Co-founder & Contributor.
 Christina received her master’s degree at the University of Wisconsin-Madison School of Library and Information Studies in 2012.
 In 2008, she received her bachelor’s degree in Journalism and English from UW-Madison.
 Christina is currently the director of Altoona Public Library in Altoona, Wisconsin.
 Her library interests include creative programming, community engagement, and the intersections between libraries and technology.
 When she’s not working, Christina enjoys running, knitting, reading YA lit and playing ultimate frisbee.

-Holly Storck-Post: Social Media Manager.
+Holly Storck-Post: Social Media Manager & Associate Editor.
 Holly is a student at the UW-Madison School of Library and Information Studies, with a focus on public librarianship and youth services.
 She is especially interested in early literacy and teen programming.
 Holly is a member of REFORMA, the National Association to Promote Library & Information Services to Latinos & the Spanish-speaking.
 She is bilingual, and hopes to work in a public library providing services to Spanish speakers and immigrants.
 In addition to reading, Holly enjoys teaching kickboxing and exploring beginner photography.

 André Costello is a mentor at The Labs@ CLP, Carnegie Library of Pittsburgh’s digital media learning lab.
 He graduated from The Art Institute of Pittsburgh with a Bachelors of Science in Graphic Design in 2009.
 As a self-promoted designer and musician, he shares his applied knowledge of both worlds in The Labs.